-In the Early Years Foundation Stage (EYFS) at Manor Leas Infant School, we want our children to be independent, active learners, to learn through play and exploration and to think about their work critically so next time they know how to improve.
+In the Early Years Foundation Stage (EYFS) at Manor Leas Infant School, we want our children to be independent, active learners, to learn through play and exploration and to think about their work critically so next time they know how to be even more successful!
 The children will take their learning both indoors and outdoors, whatever the weather!

 The children experience adult led play, teacher directed tasks and child initiated play.
-The staff teach the children the skills and the children transfer the skills to their chosen activity.
-Through staff observations of the children they can extend the activity to suit the child's ability and teach them their next steps.
+The staff teach the children the key skills they will need in their learning and the children transfer and apply those skills to their chosen activity.
+By observing the children at play, staff gain a thorough knowledge of the children’s strengths and areas to develop; staff can then support or extend the activity to ensure the children make the most progress possible and teach them their next steps.

 The children play a key part in developing their learning.
-The children are taught to be independent and to get out their own resources and hopefully put them away again!
-They choose the topics and help us develop the classroom accordingly.
+The children are taught to be independent and to get out their own resources and put them away again!
+They choose some of the topics we learn about and help us develop the classroom accordingly.

 The children learn through the three prime areas; Communication and Language (CL), Personal, Social and Emotional Development (PSED) and Physical Development (PD) and the four specific areas Literacy (Lit), Maths (M), Understanding the World (UW) and Expressive Arts and Design (EAD).

 The following pages expand on what is taught in each of the areas.
 Should you have any further questions please don't hesitate to ask a member of staff.